AgentMC/Sao19/Translate/En/Part4.md

 The questioned Vice-Prime quickly nodded.

-"I have asked Lina......
+"I have asked Rina......
 I mean, General Selrut to refrain from maintaining security activities other than regular missions.
 General gave her consent to accept it......
 But still there seem to be strong rumors regarding the binding between all travelers from the Dark Territory and the faction of former great aristocracy.
 It will be suppressed for a while because we have issued an order form the name of the Union Council...."

 Asuna interrupted, but strong light filled her hazel eyes.